-I know the song Usher’s sings, Mercy, Mercy Me, is about the environment, but he kept singing in my ear as I considered writing this post on the impact of crime in Rocky Mount.
+Since Usher is my favorite, we have his rendition of Marvin Gaye’s song, Mercy, Mercy Me.
+I know the song is about the environment, but he kept singing in my ear as I considered writing this post on the impact of crime in Rocky Mount.
 Click on the song link above, and you will agree that the song is a soulful reflection of what we are asking.
 What is going on?

 I wrote about the Carlton House in the last post and talked about Knox White, the mayor of Greenville SC.
 If the majority vote on Rocky Mount’s City Counsel would get their priorities straight, the city manager could honestly repeat this Knox White quote.
 “We implemented a strategy to attract developer interest.
 By ensuring that downtown was clean and safe with emerging entertainment and dining options, people began to see it as a place to live and not just visit.”

 Troy Davis and others creating living spaces downtown, indeed, every business, should be all over the leadership about the crime problem that will impact their ability to sell the quality apartments they are creating.
 It will affect other services available in the downtown area.

 My favorite expression when considering the ‘My will Be Done’ agenda is a certainty that it is always bass-ackward.
 A Hotel, a parking garage, and low-income housing on ECC’s parking lots are the definition of putting the cart before the horse.
 It is the preservation, restoration, and repurposing of the significant architectural inventory in the historic downtown area that is the prioritity; core assets that have been allowed to deteriorate.
 The commercial buildings have long needed emergency triage and immediate protection.
 Is it any wonder there is the outrage over selfish schemes that are served up as necessities and payback?